Subscribe to our newsletter to read this first thing on Friday morning. This is the preview of what you will receive in your inbox.

 2. Microsoft is in talks with India’s Tata Group for strategic investment.
 After roping in a couple of strategic investors, the USD 103 billion salt-to-software conglomerate will reportedly look to kick off a fundraising drive for Tata Digital—which is spearheading its ambitious super app initiative—similar to Reliance’s USD 20 billion-plus fundraising spree for its digital arm Jio Platforms last year.
 Tata’s super app is likely to be rolled out in March 2022, after being delayed multiple times already.

-3. Flipkart and Walmart lead India’s biggest agritech funding with USD 145 million check for Ninjacart to step up their e-grocery play.
+3. Flipkart and Walmart lead India’s biggest agritech funding with a USD 145 million check for Ninjacart to step up their e-grocery play.
 The development comes at a time when India’s quick commerce space is heating up with a slew of online grocery and hyperlocal startups announcing aggressive plans to expedite their deliveries.
 The investment in Ninjacart, which sources fresh produce from farmers for retailers, will strengthen Walmart-owned Flipkart’s supply chain for fresh fruits and vegetables, which constitutes a crucial part of groceries.

 Q&A Of The Week